What is Azure Data Box?

 The service is protected by the Azure security features.

-Once your data is uploaded to Azure, the disks on the device are wiped clean, in accordance with NIST 800-88r1 standards.
+Once the data from your import order is uploaded to Azure, the disks on the device are wiped clean in accordance with NIST 800-88r1 standards.
+For an export order, the disks are erased once the device reaches the Azure datacenter.

 For more information, go to Azure Data Box security and data protection.